Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Blowup of the rescaled Navier--Stokes model with constant viscosity

 \subsection{Checking against various blowup criteria}

-In this subsection, we apply various blowup criteria to confirm the finite time blowup of the generalized Boussinesq system with two constant viscosity coefficients.
+In this subsection, we apply various blowup criteria to confirm the finite time blowup of the rescaled Navier--Stokes model with two constant viscosity coefficients.
 Our studies show that the nearly self-similar blowup satisfies almost all the generalized blowup criteria that have been established for the $3$D axisymmetric Navier--Stokes equations with smooth initial data.